 Various forms of birth control methods used can affect the regularity of periods after an abortion.
 If a female typically has irregular periods, she may continue to experience these after having an abortion.

-An abortion can lead to emotional stress, which can also affect a female’s menstrual cycle.
-Stress is a strong factor that can have an impact on the regularity of periods after abortion.
+An abortion can lead to emotional and physical stress, which can also affect a female’s menstrual cycle.
+Stress is a major influencing factor that can have an impact on the regularity of periods after abortion.

-If a female starts experiencing irregular periods after an abortion but did not previously, she should consult her gynecologist.
+If a female starts experiencing irregular periods after an abortion but had a normal regular menstrual cycle before that, gynecological consultation becomes necessary.

 First period after abortion

 After a surgical abortion, a female’s first period may be shorter than usual.
 The abortion procedure fully empties the uterus.
-As a result, there are fewer tissues to expel, which can cause a lighter period.
+As a result, there are fewer tissues to expel, which causes a lighter period.

 Using pads during the first period after an abortion lets a female monitor the flow.